ringwormGO-organization/Termi/CONTRIBUTING.md

 ```

-### Notes
+### Note/Notes
-1. Rust program or any other third party application/command does take as startup argument **only one string**, do parsing in that application/command!
-2. Also, `AddLog` function in `Termi-GUI` does take **only one string** as argument, do all `va_args` equivalent parsing stuff in application/command!
-If you use C or C++ just copy `AddLog` function from `Termi-Commands`, it will do parsing automatically!
+1. Passed argument to third party commands/applications is one string combined with arguments entered by user plus space between each argument, do parsing inside your command/application.

 ### Informations about elements in vector:
 ```cpp